schatell/bowhuntingcanada/_drafts/lonewolfalphaii.md

 thumbnail: # Add a thumbnail image on blog view
 tags: [Tree stand, Hang-on, LoneWolf]
 ---
+**Please exercise safety when climbing trees.
+Always wear a safety harness and be sure to always have three point of contact with the tree at all time.**

 ## Lone Wolf

-Lone Wolf is the company that for a long time drove the treestand technology through the roof.
-It is responsible for the invention of the cast aluminium platform in treestand permiting a close to perfectly silence sit.
+Lone Wolf is the company that for a long time was at the forefront of the treestand technologies.
+It is responsible for the invention of the cast aluminium platform in tree stand permitting a close to perfectly silent sit.
 By itself, this is a pretty big deal, but lone wolf doesn’t stop here, the lone wolf alpha II is loaded with features that make it a bowhunter best companion!

 *****